-Q&A: Innocent Until Proven Muslim, with Dr. Maha Hilal
+Author Q&A with Dr. Maha Hilal

-Protest against detention at Guantanamo in 2014 (Credit: Witness Against Torture/Flickr.com)
+Protest against detention at Guantanamo in 2014.
+(Credit: Witness Against Torture/Flickr.com)

-o fight a War on Terror, the state needs terrorists.
+needs terrorists.
 Indeed, it creates them.
 As author, researcher, and organizer Dr. Maha Hilal observes, "If you followed the logic of the U.S. government when it comes to post-9/11 detentions, the prevailing wisdom seems to be that if you treat a person like a terrorist, they become one."

-In her book, Innocent Until Proven Muslim: Islamophobia, the War on Terror, and the Muslim Experience Since 9/11, Hilal analyzes the narrative and political mechanisms that enable the War on Terror; its institutionalized Islamophobia as entrenched in the state's laws and policies; and how Muslims internalize, reproduce, challenge, and live with these injustices.
+In her book, Innocent Until Proven Muslim: Islamophobia, the War on Terror, and the Muslim Experience Since 9/11 (Broadleaf Books, 2022), Hilal analyzes the narrative and political mechanisms that enable the War on Terror; its institutionalized Islamophobia as entrenched in the state's laws and policies; and how Muslims internalize, reproduce, challenge, and live with these injustices.